Laurie Colwin

 Laurie Colwin (June 14, 1944 – October 24, 1992) was an American writer who wrote five novels, three collections of short stories and two volumes of essays and recipes.
 She was known for her portrayals of New York society and her food columns in Gourmet magazine.
+In 2012, the James Beard Foundation inducted her into its Cookbook Hall of Fame.

-Life
+Early life

 Colwin was born in Manhattan, New York City, and grew up in Lake Ronkonkoma, on Long Island, Philadelphia and Chicago, the second child of Estelle Colwin (née Woolfson) and Peter Colwin.
 In Philadelphia, she attended the Cheltenham High School, which inducted her posthumously into its Hall of Fame in 1999.